2021 is now B.C.'s deadliest year in the opioid crisis, with 2 months of data left to collect

 With weeks left to go, 2021 is already the deadliest year in B.C.'s nearly six-year-long opioid crisis, the latest data on illicit drug overdoses suggests.

-Information released Thursday from the province's chief coroner showed there were 201 suspected illicit drug overdoses that month, the highest-ever number of deaths recorded in a single month.
+Information released Thursday from the province's chief coroner showed there were 201 suspected illicit drug overdoses in October, the highest-ever number of deaths recorded in a single month.

 It equates to an average of about 6.5 deaths each day of the month.